OhRetry/mp4StreammingServer/README.md

 # mp4StreammingServer
 This is a web file server for your computer.
 You can explore your computer's file system using other device's web browser.
 For example, If you run this program at your computer A, you can access A's file using mobile device B or other computer C.
-It is only possible when B,C can access A throught network by router(Wi-Fi,LAN) or public ip or ect.
+It is only possible when B,C can access A through network by router(Wi-Fi,LAN) or public ip or etc.
 <br/>
-This explorer provides video/image's thumbnail so it will helpful when you explore a lot of video/image.
+This explorer provides video/image's thumbnail so it will be helpful when you explore a lot of video/image.
 And you can play/watch Video(H264),Audio(mp3,AAC..),Image(jpg,png,..) and Document(text,pdf..) files.

 ---------